yamesjamess/feb-24-hackathon-love-riot/README.md

 ### Target Audience

-The target audience of this game is anyone interested in learning about astrolgical star-sign compatibility in romantic relationships.
+The target audience of this game is anyone interested in learning about astrological star-sign compatibility in romantic relationships.
 It can also be played as a light hearted game for all ages, especially around Valentine's Day, where the results can be forwarded to friends (or a crush) by email.

 ### User Requirements and Expectations